The White Bird and His Wife: Hui people

 In a similar tale from the Hui people, recorded in 1980 in Ningxia with the title Yaya and the Golden Sparrow, at the foot of Jing Mountain (Golden Mountain), a girl named Yaya finds a hurt golden sparrow and brings it home to heal.
 She places him a birdcage with a twig inside, feeds it until it recovers, and the bird, in appreciation, sings a song to her.
 One day, Yaya goes to the garden and sees a "smart fellow" smiling at her.
 She shyly runs back home and sees the sparrow with a blank stare.
 Some time later, there is a horse race competition at the village, and the same smart fellow rushes in on a white horse, gives Yaya a bouquet of red peonies, and vanishes from view.
 When she returns home the same day, the little sparrow sings about red peonies.
 A few days later, an old woman tells her that the girl should burn the sparrow in the birdcage, since it is the "embodiment" of that same smart fellow.
 Caught in a dilemma, she thinks hard about a decision, but chooses to throw the little bird in the fire.
 As it burns, it sings a sorrowful song, and Yaya takes it out of the flames to clean it feathers.
 She closes her eyes and falls into a dream-like state, where the same smart fellow appears to her in a vision: his name is Alifu, a boy servant in heaven, and he was the sparrow, a form he was cursed with as penance for misdeeds; the old woman is a fox spirit that wishes to do him harm.
-He also explains that, if she wants to see him again, she should go to the top of Jing Mountain 3 times a day and pray 365 times each time, for 365 days, without mising a day.
+He also explains that, if she wants to see him again, she should go to the top of Jing Mountain 3 times a day and pray 365 times each time, for 365 days, without missing a day.
 She follows his guidance and, a year alter, the Golden Sparrow comes to take her to a heavenly garden.
 However, the evil fox spirit strikes one last time: he disguises himself as a soldier and breaks into Alifu's house in heaven to kill Yaya, but Alifu fights him to a standstill.
 Suddenly, a dark cloud fulminates the fox spirit with lightning, and Yaya and Alifu are freed to live their lives in peace.